 “You said that you’re calling about a computer?"

 “Yes.
 It thinks it’s part of something called BLAH-BLAH-BLAHcloud.com.
 Is BLAH-BLAH-BLAHcloud something to do with your company?"

 Dead air.
 Obviously this woman has several trigger words including both “Internet” and “cloud.”
 Oddly those are MY trigger words as well.
-I consider mispronouncing “nuclear” as “noo-cue-lur” just to see what happens, but I’m at a loss as to how to work it into the conversation.
+Perhaps we’re kindered spirits.
+I consider mispronouncing “nuclear” as “noo-cue-lur” just to see if that bothers her too, but I’m at a loss as to how to work it into the conversation.